-Germany’s federal ministries fund 40 federal R&D institutions.
+Germany’s federal ministries fund approx. 40 federal R&D institutions.
 This departmental research is always directly related to the respective ministry’s field of activity.
 The main objective of this research is to support the ministry’s activities and provide the necessary scientific basis for the execution of government measures.

 One example of a departmental research institute is the Robert Koch Institute in Berlin which is responsible for disease control and prevention.
 It is the central reference institution for both applied and response-oriented research as well as for the public health sector.
 Another example is the Federal Institute for Materials Research and Testing (BAM).
 BAM is responsible for increasing safety and reliability in chemistry and materials technologies, including statutory regulations on safety standards and threshold values.

-Departmental research institutes are 100% publicly funded.
-The planned total budget in 2014 was approx. 1.8 billion euros, with 910 million euros allocated to R&D.
+Departmental research institutes are 100 per cent publicly funded.
+The total budget in 2015 was approx. 2.6 billion euros, with 1.0 billion euros allocated to R&D.